Kazakhstan: Kazakh SSR

 The Soviet-German War (1941–1945) led to an increase in industrialisation and mineral extraction in support of the war effort.
 At the time of Joseph Stalin's death in 1953, however, Kazakhstan still had an overwhelmingly agricultural economy.
 In 1953, Soviet leader Nikita Khrushchev initiated the Virgin Lands Campaign designed to turn the traditional pasturelands of Kazakhstan into a major grain-producing region for the Soviet Union.
 The Virgin Lands policy brought mixed results.
 However, along with later modernisations under Soviet leader Leonid Brezhnev (in power 1964–1982), it accelerated the development of the agricultural sector, which remains the source of livelihood for a large percentage of Kazakhstan's population.
-Because of the decades of privation, war and resettlement, by 1959 the Kazakhs had become a minority in the country, making up 30 percent of the population.
-Ethnic Russians accounted for 43 percent.
+Because of the decades of privation, war and resettlement, by 1959 the Kazakhs had become a minority, making up 30% of the population.
+Ethnic Russians accounted for 43%.

-In 1947, the USSR government, as part of its atomic bomb project, founded an atomic bomb test site near the north-eastern town of Semipalatinsk, where the first Soviet nuclear bomb test was conducted in 1949.
+In 1947, the USSR, as part of its atomic bomb project, founded an atomic bomb test site near the north-eastern town of Semipalatinsk, where the first Soviet nuclear bomb test was conducted in 1949.
 Hundreds of nuclear tests were conducted until 1989 with adverse consequences for the nation's environment and population.
 The Anti-nuclear movement in Kazakhstan became a major political force in the late 1980s.

+In April 1961, Baikonur became the springboard of Vostok 1, a spacecraft with Soviet cosmonaut Yuri Gagarin being the first human to enter space.

 In December 1986, mass demonstrations by young ethnic Kazakhs, later called the Jeltoqsan riot, took place in Almaty to protest the replacement of the First Secretary of the Communist Party of the Kazakh SSR Dinmukhamed Konayev with Gennady Kolbin from the Russian SFSR.
 Governmental troops suppressed the unrest, several people were killed, and many demonstrators were jailed.
 In the waning days of Soviet rule, discontent continued to grow and found expression under Soviet leader Mikhail Gorbachev's policy of glasnost ("openness").